priscillahartono/stat159fall2016/Project1/paper/paper.md

 ### Resources

-I did all the coding in Terminal.
-But before that, I had to download pandoc and create a GitHub account.
+The five computational tools mentioned above were used, in addition to Terminal where most of the coding occur.
+Installation of pandoc and creating a GitHub account was also required to be done.
+To complete the project, I got a lot of help from Sindhuja, I referred to the notes I took in class and Google helped a lot as well.

 ### Reflection

-For me personally, downloading the images was the easiest part.
+For me, downloading the images was the easiest part.
 I made use of curl and just copied and pasted the url.
 Meanwhile, the most challenging part would be the very start.
 Creating the structure of the project was the most time consuming and I got stuck on it multiple times during the lab section and when I was continuing it at home.
 Pushing the committed file to GitHub took me multiple attempts because I was pushing it from the project folder instead of from the main repo.
-In the end, I created a new repo since the previous one had to many folders that I actually did not need.
-Sindhuja definitely helped a lot during the lab section and I googled a lot too.
-As a whole project, it took me the whole lab section, 2 hours, and I believe another 4 to 5 hours at home.
+In the end, I created a new repo since the previous one had to many folders that I rather messed up.
+Tidying up the final output was also time consuming.

+As a whole project, it took me the whole lab section, 2 hours, and I believe another 5 or 6 hours.

 Conclusion
 ==========